v1ckm/sff/index.md

 * **Is there room for RVs and large trailers?**

     Yes, but contact Ray first.
 When room is not available, overflow is available via day parking.
 Please note though, the day parking is not connected to camping.

+## Other

+* **How can we get a question added to this page?**

+    Post it on the **Sherwood forest faire Camping events** Facebook page.
+I may or may not see it.
+Not sure if anybody will actually see this page.